Coarse Graining Photo-Isomerization Reactions: Thermodynamic Consistency and Implications for Molecular Ratchets: Elementary

 \remark Any arbitrary $\n{\nu}$ can be expressed in terms of a black body distribution~\cite{Prigogine2015} with a frequency-dependent temperature $\Tbb{\nu}$ according to

 The chemical potential~\eqref{eq:cpp} can thus be written as

-and, therefore, photons with frequency $\nu$ have a non-vanishing chemical potential if the temperature of the corresponding black body $\Tbb{\nu}$ is different from the temperature of the solution $T$~\cite{wurfel1982,Ries1991,wurfel2005}.
+and, therefore, photons with frequency $\nu$ have a non-vanishing chemical potential if the temperature of the corresponding black body $\Tbb{\nu}$ is different from the temperature of the solution $T$ used as a reference~\cite{wurfel1982,Ries1991,wurfel2005}.
 This means, from a thermodynamic standpoint, that each set of photons with frequency $\nu$ plays the role of a thermostat with temperature $\Tbb{\nu}$.
-The mismatch between the temperatures $\{\Tbb{\nu}\}$ and the temperature $T$ of the main thermostat, i.e., the solvent, is the free energy source maintaining \transitions\ out of equilibrium~\cite{penocchio2021photo}.
-If $\cpp{\nu} = 0$, then $\Tbb{\nu} = T$ which thermodynamically means that the set of photons with frequency $\nu$ is in equilibrium with the solution.
+The mismatch between the temperature $\Tbb{\nu}$ and the temperature $T$ of the main thermostat, i.e., the solvent, defines the free energy carried by photons of frequency $\nu$ that can be used to maintain \transitions\ out of equilibrium~\cite{penocchio2021photo}.
+If $\cpp{\nu} = 0$, then $\Tbb{\nu} = T$ which thermodynamically means that the set of photons with frequency $\nu$ is in equilibrium with the solution and does not carry any free energy that can be used to maintain \transitions\ out of equilibrium.